Max Kepler Player Props: Twins vs. Braves

 Braves Pitching Rankings

-- The Braves pitching staff is No. 1 in the league with a collective 9.7 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings put together by the Braves pitching staff ranks second in MLB.

-- The Braves' 3.87 team ERA ranks ninth among all league pitching staffs.
+- The Braves have a 3.83 team ERA that ranks eighth across all MLB pitching staffs.

-- The Braves rank 15th in baseball in home runs given up (86 total, 1.1 per game).
+- Braves pitchers combine to rank 16th in baseball in home runs allowed (87 total, 1.1 per game).

+- Elder (5-1) gets the starting nod for the Braves in his 16th start of the season.
+He's put together a 2.40 ERA in 90 2/3 innings pitched, with 75 strikeouts.

+- In his last appearance on Thursday against the Philadelphia Phillies, the right-hander went seven scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.